3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 ### PREREQUISITES
 - Must have basic knowledge of software testing
+- Must have knowledge on how to use locators
 - Must have a basic level of knowledge of the python programming language
 - Must have a basic level of knowledge of html